The Dividend Toolkit is now available, and it’s designed to emphasize practicality.

 Get Your Copy Today

-The Stock Analysis Guide is 200 pages, consists around 68,000 words, and has a minimalist layout in PDF format that makes good use of white space and colored charts along with numerical examples.
-No filler, no useless pictures, but easy on the eyes.
-It’s divided into clear sections, so it’s easy to focus on the parts that interest you the most.
+The Stock Analysis Guide is 200 pages, consists around 68,000 words, and is sent in PDF electronic format.
+It comes in a dense but easily readable layout, and is divided into clear sections, so it’s easy to focus on the parts that interest you the most.

 The Spreadsheet File complements the Dividend Book and comes in three file formats (Excel .xls and .xlsx, and Open Office .ods), and contains four valuation tools: two for regular Discounted Cash Flow Analysis and two for the Dividend Discount Model.
 You can even upload the spreadsheet file as a Google Doc and use it without a spreadsheet program on your computer.
 The book explains how to analyze dividend stocks, and how to find the intrinsic value of a stock, and the spreadsheet lets you apply the knowledge in practice.
 I personally use this tool every time I publish a stock report.